emacsmirror/company-auctex/README.md

 ## Installation

-1. From MELPA (once it's added there):
+1. From MELPA (see http://melpa.milkbox.net/#/getting-started for enabling it, if required):

         M-x package-install RET company-auctex RET